-'Every Word She Uttered To Us Was A Lie': Woman Fakes Cancer, Collects Over $10,000 Through GoFundMe, Facebook Donations
+'Every Word She Uttered To Us Was A Lie': Woman Fakes Cancer, Collects Over $10,000 Through GoFundMe, Facebook Donations, Police Say

 CHESTER SPRINGS, Pa.
-(CBS) — A Chester County woman was arrested for faking cancer and charged with collecting donations through a GoFundMe page.
+(CBS) — Authorities say a Chester County woman was arrested for faking cancer and charged with collecting donations through a GoFundMe page.
 Jessica Smith started scam donation pages on GoFundMe and Facebook, seeking donations to assist with her medical bills.

-This investigation started in June and now Jessica Smith is behind bars after the Chester County District Attorney’s Office says she lied about having cancer.
-Now authorities are doing everything they can to make sure justice is served.
+This investigation started in June and now Smith is behind bars after the Chester County District Attorney’s Office says she lied about having cancer.
+Authorities are doing everything they can to make sure justice is served.

 “This is a disturbing situation where she preyed upon the good nature of other people,” Chester County’s First Assistant Attorney Michael Noone said.

-The Chester County District Attorney’s Office has some harsh words when describing 32-year-old Smith, of Chester Springs.
+The Chester County District Attorney’s Office has some harsh words when describing the 32-year-old woman from Chester Springs.

 “She took advantage of other people’s generosity by lying about having cancer.
 She also lied about her own father’s death to get another day off from work,” Noone added.